wad11656/Restore-Boot-Camp-Brightness-Fn-Keys/README.md

 # Restore Boot Camp Screen Brightness Function Keys

-**Update 1/30/21:** See my configurable non-Boot-Camp/Vanilla Windows installs here: https://github.com/wad11656/BrightKeyMap.
+**Update 1/30/21:** See my configurable version of this app for non-Boot-Camp/Vanilla Windows installs here: https://github.com/wad11656/BrightKeyMap.

 ## What is it? ##